HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/index.md

 Beginning with HCL DX CF219, the upgrade process is modified to include the installation of v9.5 for easier to transition to DX v9.5.

-At this time the installation of DX v9.5 with a CF upgrade is opt-in.
-At some point in the future, this installation will be automatic.
+Currently, the installation of DX v9.5 with a CF upgrade is optional.

 To opt-in and install DX v9.5: